check package

 Fatal() // Methods can be chained

-// To get a nice diff, use the output of go-cmp as a Log argument:
+// To print a unified diff, you can use the output of go-cmp as a Log argument:

 // import "github.com/google/go-cmp/cmp"